Formal-Systems-Laboratory/fsl.cs.illinois.edu/teaching/2025/cs521/index.md

 - Meetings: W/F 15:30-16:45.
 On Wednesday, class will be taught on the Urbana-Champaign campus, in room Siebel 0220.
 On Fridays, it will be taught at the UIUC Chicago center (Room ARR ?).
 - Credit: 4 credits
 - Professor: [Grigore Rosu]({{site.baseurl}}/people/grigore-rosu/index.html) (Office: SC 2110)
-- Office hours: Held by Grigore Rosu on Zoom or in SC 2110; by appointment.
+- Office hours: Held by Grigore Rosu on Zoom or in SC 2110 or in Chicago; by appointment.

 ## Lecture Notes, Useful Material